adtoniq/adtoniq-for-nodejs/README.md

 # README #

-This is an Express Node.js project to build a web server demonstrating how to integrate Adtoniq with your Node.js based web server.
+This is a Node.js project demonstrating how to integrate [Adtoniq](https://adtoniq.io) with your Node.js based web server.

 Adtoniq for Node.js implements the server-to-server communications required between your webserver and Adtoniq.
 Once a day Adtoniq will initiate communications with your webserver, using a secure protocol, to transmit the latest JavaScript required to ensure Adtoniq continues functioning as new ad block rules are added, or ad blockers are enhanced with new capabilities.
 In addition, once you are live with Adtoniq, Adtoniq will monitor your website to determine if ad blockers are adding new filter list rules specifically to block ads on your website, and if they are, Adtoniq will immediately send your site an update to ensure your advertising is not blocked.
 These updates sent by Adtoniq are cached between updates from Adtoniq - you can read more about caching below.